Max Holloway: Featherweight Champion and pursuit of Lightweight gold

-Holloway was then scheduled to defend his UFC Featherweight Championship title on July 7, 2018, at UFC 226 against Brian Ortega.
+Holloway was scheduled to defend his UFC Featherweight Championship title on July 7, 2018, at UFC 226 against Brian Ortega.
 However, on July 4, Holloway was pulled from the fight due to "concussion like symptoms".
 For his second title defense, Holloway faced Brian Ortega in the main event at UFC 231 in Toronto, Canada on December 8, 2018.
 Holloway won the fight via TKO at the end of fourth round by doctor stoppage.
 This win earned him the Fight of the Night and Performance of the Night awards.
 Holloway broke the record for most significant strikes in one fight with 290, broke the record for landing 134 of those significant strikes in a round, and set the record for most victories in UFC featherweight history with fifteen.
-Holloway would later surpass his own significant strike records against Calvin Kattar at UFC on ABC 1.
+Holloway later surpassed his own significant strike records against Calvin Kattar at UFC on ABC 1.

 As a result of the Khabib Nurmagomedov incident at UFC 229, the then lightweight champion Nurmagomedov was unable to defend his undisputed title until late 2019 which led to an interim lightweight title fight.
 For the interim UFC Lightweight Championship, Holloway moved up a weight class to face Dustin Poirier in a rematch.
 He lost the back-and-forth fight by unanimous decision.
 This fight earned him the Fight of the Night award.

 Holloway came back down to featherweight, and a bout against former UFC lightweight champion Frankie Edgar was scheduled a third time and eventually took place on July 27, 2019, in the main event of UFC 240.
 Holloway won the fight by unanimous decision, successfully defending his featherweight title for a third time.

-In his fourth title defense, Holloway faced Alexander Volkanovski on December 14, 2019, at UFC 245.
+In a fourth title defense, Holloway faced Alexander Volkanovski on December 14, 2019, at UFC 245.
 He lost the fight via unanimous decision, ending his featherweight reign.